OpenScienceRoadmap/OpenScienceRoadmap.github.io/join.md

 ---

 # Join
 The JROST community welcomes participation from everyone committed to advancing nonprofit, open-source tools for science.
-[Contact us](mailto:info@jrost.org) if you or your project/organization would like to join [JROST's formal participants](participants).
+Visit our [participants repository](https://github.com/OpenScienceRoadmap/Participants) for instructions on how you or your project/organization can join [JROST's formal participants](participants).

 # Communicate